 As a matter of fact, you DON’T need them to acknowledge your pain.
 You can make peace with your past WITHOUT their acknowledgment.

 You can’t begin to make peace with your past until you forgive.
 Forgiving is all about you and has nothing to do with the person that has committed a transgression against you.

 Ask yourself without judgment – “how am I limiting myself by holding onto all of this negativity towards this person or experience?”.

-When you decide to hold on to a grudge, you are surrendering yourself to the control of others.
+When you fall into the trap of holding on to a grudge, you are surrendering yourself to the control of others.
 You subject yourself to carrying aggravation, bitterness, and bad feelings into your future, along with denying yourself the happiness and peace of mind you deserve.
-Break off the chains, it’s your time to move forward.

 Step 7: Be aware

 Stay aware and be conscious when negative thoughts and feelings arise.
 Let them come and go as they please, and do not suppress them.
 Staying mindful of each passing thought is important.

 Pretend you are driving down the road at night, and bright headlights are shining at you in all directions.
 Your eyes are pulled to all of these lights, and it takes some effort not to look at them.
 However, to proceed forward you must selectively focus.
 You must be aware.

 Don’t let yourself become absorbed by all of the lights.
 Instead, notice them, and gently look away onto your desirable focus point.
 In the case of a driver, this means staying in your lane – keeping on course.
 And once you are on course, you can create what you want out of each thought.